hash7861/HilliardBarber/README.md

 ## 📌 Future Improvements

-- Admin login/dashboard for barbers
 - SMS appointment reminders
-- Calendar view for reservations
 - More responsive design on smaller devices
+- Add more Services and visual pictures to Home/Services tab
+- Allocate more days for bookings (right now it is 6 days in advance)
+- Enable a cleaner view to see upcoming reservations/bookings on the Waitlist Page

 ---